phreeza/manuscript_axon_potentials/doc/manuscript.md

 date: \today

 abstract: Extracellular field potentials (EFPs) are an important source of information in neuroscience, but their physiological basis is in many cases still a matter of debate.
-Axonal sources are typically discounted in modeling and data analysis.
+Axonal sources are typically discounted in modeling and data analysis, because their contributions are assumed to be small.
 Here, we show experimentally and theoretically that contributions of axons to EFPs can be significant.
 We first examined two models of action potentials propagating along axons.
 Predicted EFPs were especially prominent when there was a terminal zone in which axons branch and terminate in close succession, as found in many brain regions.
 Our models predicted a dipolar far field and polarity reversal at the center of the terminal zone.
-We confirmed these predictions using EFPs obtained from the barn owl auditory brainstem, recorded at different locations in nucleus laminaris using a multielectrode array.
+We confirmed these predictions using EFPs from the barn owl auditory brainstem, recorded at different locations in nucleus laminaris using a multielectrode array.
 These results demonstrate that axonal terminal zones produce EFPs with considerable amplitude and spatial reach.
 ...

 Introduction